Crack In The Cosmic Egg

 explorer should look like this and this.

-I will set-up a mailing list for those that want to be informed of updates,
+I have a mailing list for those that want to be informed of updates, so email

 me to be added.